 Unique Asian Animals

-The Sun Bear, Clouded Leopard and Draco Lizard are a few examples of unique wildlife in Asia that can’t be found anywhere else.
-The Sun Bear and Draco Lizard both in the tropical forests of southeast Asia, while the Clouded Leopard lives in China, southeast Asia and the Himalayan foothills.
+The Sun Bear, Clouded Leopard, and Draco Lizard are a few examples of unique wildlife in Asia that can’t be found anywhere else.
+The Sun Bear and Draco Lizard are both native to the tropical forests of southeast Asia, while the Clouded Leopard lives in China, Southeast Asia, and the Himalayan foothills.
 Sun bears are under threat both directly and indirectly from human activities.
 One of the major issues they face in the wild is deforestation.

 Asia is home to extremely diverse populations of birds.
 They live in a wide range of habitats throughout the continent.

 Indian Peafowl: No list of Asian birds would be complete without India’s national bird, the peacock.
 There are two species of peacock in Asia, the green peacock, and the blue peacock.
 These non-migratory birds live in a range of habitats but are typically found in open forests.
 They are notorious for venturing into urban and suburban areas.
 Flamingos: From September to March you will find large flocks of flamingos wintering in Sri Lanka.
 Visit the internationally important Bundala National Park to witness 197 different species of birds, including the flamingo.
 Red-Crowned Cranes: These semi-aquatic birds are the second-rarest cranes in the world.
 They migrate to East Asia during their spring and summer months, and winter in China, Japan, and the Korean Peninsula.
 There is one non-migratory population of red-crowned cranes that are found in Hokkaido, Japan.
 You can see them in Kushiro-Shitsugen National Park.
 Grey-headed Fish Eagle: Found in low-land forests near bodies of water in South-East Asia.
 Visit Khao Sok National Park in Thailand for a chance to see these birds of prey.
 Types of Fish in Asia